wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/1-introduction.md

 - If it's the first time that Azure AD authentication is being used, you might be prompted to provide consent for the portals web app to access user information.
 You can consent on behalf of the organization so that individual users won't be prompted.

-- Locate and open the contact row that you created.
-The contact row will have the same email address as the signed in Azure AD user.
+- Locate and open the contact row that was created.
+The contact row will have the same email address as the signed-in Azure AD user.
 - Go to **Related > Web Roles**.
 Associate the **Administrators** web role with the contact.

 > [!div class="mx-imgBorder"]